How to Create Engaging, Culture-Centered Content While Remote

 Your company has and embodies a culture, whether or not you’re intentionally investing in it.
 It could be a culture that requires team members to come in early, leave late, sacrifice taking lunch, and value productivity at any cost.
-This IS a culture; it’s just not one worth celebrating.
-That was an extreme example, but it’s possible some of those things sound eerily familiar.
+This IS a culture, but it’s not one worth celebrating.
+That was an extreme example, but some of those things may sound eerily familiar.

 Too often, companies that start off small and culture-driven start making sacrifices in the name of “growth” as they start scaling upward in influence and size.
 These sacrifices may yield, at the moment, increases in workflow, but the damage they cause to your culture can be devastating, and in some cases, irreversible.
-Building a company culture worth celebrating will not only yield the most efficiency out of your team members but will make you a company people never want to leave.
+Building a company culture worth celebrating will yield the most efficiency out of your team members and make you a company people never want to leave.

 Before diving into the biology of a culture worth celebrating, it’s important to understand that incredible culture and hard work are not opposite ends of a spectrum.
 In fact, the kind of culture you should be striving for actually inspires the best work out of your team members.

 Even in a culture worth celebrating, sometimes staying late or arriving early to wrap up loose ends is inevitable.
 However, what drives your team members to take on these challenges changes.
 This could happen because the culture your company celebrates is one of leadership and integrity and therefore your team member has elected to stay by their own volition because they feel a sense of pride driving their work.
 On the other hand, the culture your company celebrates could be the one that inspires a sense of fear that they’ll receive reprimands if they fail.
 Although the outcome is the same for the business, the reason behind why the outcome was achieved was completely different.